redjax/redkb/docs/utilities/restic/scripting.md

-  -p, --password-file PATH       Path to restic password file (required) --exclude-file PATH            Path to a file containing exclude patterns (can be used multiple times) --exclude-pattern PATTERN      Single exclude pattern (can be used multiple times) --dry-run                      Print the restic command that would be run, but do not execute -h, --help                     Display this help and exit
+  -p, --password-file PATH       Path to restic password file (required) --exclude-file PATH            Path to a file containing exclude patterns (can be used multiple times) --exclude-pattern PATTERN      Single exclude pattern (can be used multiple times) -S, --skip-if-unchanged        Skip backup if there are no changes (default: false).
+  --force                        Add the --force flag to Restic commands.
+  --dry-run                      Print the restic command that would be run, but do not execute -h, --help                     Display this help and exit